 So when we decided to go back to our little French village of Capestang, Judit Karsay’s creations became the sought after gift to take.
 I asked my friend Sophie where I can buy them, and she sent me her personal information on Whatsapp and I immediately contacted her asking about her little birds.
 However she had broken her arm and was unable to make them for us and although she is practically our neighbour, she sent us on a wild goose chase through the city to find an art gallery with her merchandise still on hand.
 They are collected throughout the world, and finding them was not an easy task!
 But we were determined to find some of these birdies for our close circle of friends in France.

 When we entered the Magna Gallery immediately I saw Judit’s birds; all sorted by color, coordinated and laid out for us to choose from.
 They also had a window display where three big red Birdies sat among a variety of artisan products, local and Hungarian.
-But not typically Hungarian like the folkis stuff you see but modern, clean lines, unique pieces that stood out.
-Hungarian but current and cool.
+But not typically Hungarian like the folkish stuff you see, but modern, clean lines, unique pieces that stood out.
+They are Hungarian but current and cool.

 My children had the task of picking out the Birdies that would best suit each of my French friends from the dozens of little ceramic creations to choose from.
-For Mallory they picked the beautiful aquamarine blue with black cracks, for Marion a similar design but in a lighter baby blue color.
-Next Bea and Nat got hot red birds just like mine for their fiery personalities which are similar to mine, while Cecile received a solid grey/blue just like her eyes and her calm personality, and last but not least Anne got the dark blue egg with little yellow lines; it is the most unique and would suit her ultra modern home.
+For Mallory they picked the beautiful aquamarine blue with black cracks, for Marion a similar design but in a lighter baby blue color, because she is like water, refreshing and cool.
+Next Bea and Nat got hot red birds just like mine for their fiery personalities which are similar to mine, while Cecile received a solid grey/blue just like her eyes and her calm personality, and last but not least Anne got the dark blue egg with little yellow lines; it is the most unique and would suit her ultra modern home best.

 I gave each of them their gifts in turn and explained the story of what the birdies symbolise to me.
-Anyone who receives an egg from the Hamori family has a direct connection to Hungary, an open invitation to my home and a friendship for life.
-I wanted them to know how special our relationship is to me, how much I think of them and I wanted them to feel that they have an ongoing line to us.
-Just like the bird flies, although the distance is great, I will always be here for them.
-Time may go by, our connection remains the same.
+Anyone who receives an egg from the Hamori family has a direct connection to Hungary, an open invitation to my home and a friendship for life no matter where I am in the world.
+I wanted them to know just how special our relationship is to me, how much I think of them and I wanted them to feel that they have an ongoing line to us.
+Just as the bird flies, although the distance is great, I will always be there for them.
+Time may go by, yet our connection remains the same.
 I think by their reactions, each liked their gifts. <3

 A typical gift to give is Paprika; the red pepper powder good for stews and soups.
 It comes in different strengths, mild and hot and they now have smoked as well which is not so traditional but great on the BBQ.
 And who can forget the famous Palinka, the local clear moonshine with a very strong kick (up to 40%+) made out of a variety of fruit; plum, cherry, apricot, and pears!
 I rarely drink it, but if I do I like apricot.
 It burns all the way down to the very bottom of the stomach.
 We also have Unicum much like bitters that can help an upset stomach; made up of 40 herbs and spices from all across the world.
 The history of this unique dark drink goes back to over a hundred years when the Zwack family came up with the secret recipe.
 Then there are local embroidery, leather crafts, wooden trinkets…